 Applied Behavior Analysis Services

 We believe in providing ABA services that include the parent(s) in the entire process.
 Our desire is to learn and know your goals for your child and how we can help you achieve them.
 This process starts with a full and in-depth assessment of your child and their needs.
-Together we will agree upon, a plan and implement the recommendation of treatment to work with you and your child.
+Together we will agree upon a plan and implement the recommendation of treatment to work with you and your child.
 By providing caring and top quality services, you and your child will gain tools to support them in achieving their goals.
-Together we will come up with the customized and perfect plan for your child and family.

 What is it?

 A program designed for Kindergarten through High School aged children as an alternative to public school.
 In our Learning Pods, clients will be placed in groups of 3 or 4 with peers of similar age and ability.
-Our goal is to create an ideal learning environment for your child that individualizes their education by targeting academics, classroom or job skills and allows your child to transition back into the classroom environment or find a job.
-For those who are transitioning into adult services, we will work with you and your teen to find a placement that supports their future.
+Our goal is to create an ideal learning environment for your child that individualizes their educational needs through targeting academics, classroom skills or job skills.
+This allows your child to transition back into the classroom environment, or to support your child in finding a job.
+For those who are transitioning into adult services, we will work with you and your teen to find a placement that supports their goals.

 These pods will focus on teaching skills to help increase the level of participation in daily living activities, support to self-advocate for their needs, increase opportunities for social interaction, increase independence, and to teach skills to increase the potential for further learning in life.

 These pods will build on conversational language, complex play skills, social skills (building and maintaining friendships), collaborating and working with peers, self advocating, learning life long accommodations and modification at work or school, as well as individual modifications in their academic curriculum.